System is an integrated set of elements, sub-systems or assemblies that accomplish for a defined objective. Elements could be:

 MBSE Framework

-To use MBSE the framework is requiered.
-Frsmeworks can be focused on a single component, or series of components
+To use MBSE the framework is required.
+Frameworks can be focused on a single component, or series of components

-Analysis framework consists of variety of simulation tools: nastran, ansys, mathlab.
-It should be able to transfer automaticaly results from one analysis to the subsequent.
+Analysis framework consists of variety of simulation tools: Nastran, ANSYS, MathLab.
+It should be able to transfer automatically results from one analysis to the subsequent.
 Framework should have execution engine to iterate analysis until requered solution reached.
 It can also include version control to update elements without impacting the architecture of analysis.
 In some frameworks results can be checked against requirements.

 Examples: